Jeretc79/project1/README.md

 ![Festivals Page](https://i.imgur.com/gYRJKbB.jpg)

-When the user navigates to the "Festivals" page via the navbar, they are taken to a page with the same navbar, another parralax image, and a list navigation displayed below.
+When the user navigates to the "Festivals" page via the navbar, they are taken to a page with the same navbar, another parallax image, and a list navigation displayed below.

 ![Festivals List Nav](https://i.imgur.com/p5e2nVs.png)